reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ### Reduce Toil, Not Jobs

-Jolynn underlined the importance of automating repetitive tasks through Copilot, emphasizing that the goal is to reduce toil, not replace human expertise.
+The speakers underlined the importance of automating repetitive tasks through Copilot, emphasizing that the goal is to reduce toil, not replace human expertise.
 By taking on the mundane, developers can focus on the creative and intellectually stimulating aspects of their work.

 ### Conclusion: Github Copilot